yuchdev/mhddos_proxy/README.md

       -h, --help             show this help message and exit -c, --config URL|path  URL or local path to file with targets list -t, --threads 8000     Number of threads (default is 8000 if CPU > 1, 4000 otherwise) --vpn                  Use both my IP and proxies.
-Optionally, specify a percent of using my IP (default is 10%) --proxies URL|path     URL or local path(ex. proxies.txt) to file with proxies to use --proxy [PROXY ...]
+Optionally, specify a chance of using my IP (default is 2%) --proxies URL|path     URL or local path(ex. proxies.txt) to file with proxies to use --proxy [PROXY ...]
 List of proxies to use, separated by spaces --http-methods GET     List of HTTP(L7) methods to use (default is GET).